lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 because it sounds cool to build them.
 According to my definition, those features do not always come from the CEO.
 The key mistake is fast tracking features without the necessary scrutiny.
-It was very tricky for me to figure out how to handle those features specifically coming from the CEO.
+It was very tricky for me to figure out how to handle the features coming specifically from the CEO.
 Here is the
 problem:

 - My CEO set up the vision of the company